vais-ral/CIL-Docs/docs/segmentation.rst

 The Python wrapper for the CIL uses numpy arrays as medium to pass data to and from each algorithm.
 3D image data should be passed to the simpleflex algorithm in form of 3D numpy arrays.

 The algorithm outputs numpy arrays.
+There are 2 types of output of the algorithm:

+- a list of isosurfaces: in practice, for each isosurface the coordinates of points belonging to it
+- for each isosurface, a mask with the voxels at the isosurface labeled.

 To explain how to use it let us go through an example.
 In the example we will use the viewer that can be installed as follows.